updated November 10, 2022

 3. Rotary Park

 Rotary Park is a photographer's dream in every season.
-With wooded trails and flowing creeks, plus a new nature center, you'll want to plan several hours here.
+With wooded trails and flowing creeks, plus the Wade Bourne Nature Center, you'll want to plan several hours here.

 4. Historic Franklin Street

 Franklin Street is Clarksville's downtown "Main Street" with shopping, pubs, restaurants, entertainment and art.
-And the architecture, as you can see, is a bit quite dazzling.
+And the architecture, as you can see, is quite dazzling.

 5. Liberty Park

 Liberty Park is a large city park adjacent to the Cumberland River.
-The pond is a favorite among bird-watchers, and bronze statues of two Clarksville-born gold medalists anchor both ends.
+The pond is a favorite among bird-watchers.
+Bronze statues of two Clarksville-born gold medalists anchor both ends.

 6. Clarksville Starry Night